joaolscosta/taskmaster/README.md

 - Type a task into the input field and click the "+" button or press Enter.
 - **Removing a Task:**
 - Click the "Remove" button next to the task you want to remove.
-- **Viewing Task Count:**
-- The number of current tasks is displayed at the top of the task list.

 ## Technologies Used